Leaf-Agriculture/docs/docs/operations.md

 ### `POST /files/merge`
 Posts a merge operation to our server.

 A merge operation is performed asynchronously.
-Which means, this call will return immediately with the newly created file entry.
-But the file will not be already processed.
-You will need to make new GET requeust to the id returned and check the status of the return object for modifications.
+This call will return immediately with the newly created file entry, but at this point the file is not already processed and available.
+You will need to make new `GET /files` request for the new id and check the status.
+A status value of `CONVERTED` means the file is done merging.

 A merge process has some limitations however.
 The files passed must belong to the same user, be of the same operation type and have the status as `CONVERTED`.